failsafe-lib/failsafe/README.md

 });
 ```

-Java 8 users can register individual listeners using lambdas:
+You can also register individual event listeners:

 ```java
 Recurrent.get(() -> connect(), retryPolicy, new Listeners<Connection>()